By Nathan Kottkamp, founder of NHDD

 Because of these examples and countless others affecting people of all ages, I have been working diligently with all those who share my vision of demystifying advance care planning and ensuring that it becomes a routine part of everyone’s lives and healthcare experiences.

 I founded Virginia Advance Directives Day in 2006, which enjoyed participation by every single hospital in Virginia (along with a host of other providers and organizations).
-We repeating this feat in 2007, and I knew we had a great model to take nationwide, which we did in 2008.
-Since then, NHDD has resulted in over million healthcare providers receiving advance directives education, over half a million members of the general public receiving education, over 14,000 advance directives being completed, and it has helped raise awareness of the importance of advance care planning; helped inspire activity that likely would not have taken place otherwise; and forged several new collaborative efforts.
-But, we’ve still got a long way to go to ensure that everyone has taken action to make their wishes know, so I hope to see NHDD grow bigger and better in 2011 and beyond.
+We repeated this feat in 2007, and I knew we had a great model to take nationwide, which we did in 2008.
+In it’s first three years, NHDD resulted in over million healthcare providers receiving advance directives education, over half a million members of the general public receiving education, over 14,000 advance directives being completed, and it has helped raise awareness of the importance of advance care planning; helped inspire activity that likely would not have taken place otherwise; and forged several new collaborative efforts.
+And, we’ve still got a long way to go to ensure that everyone has taken action to make their wishes know, so I hope to see NHDD grow bigger and better each year.

-I hope that everyone will realize that advance care planning is a gift to loved ones.
-Studies suggest that most of us know that we should “Have the Talk” but only about a quarter of us have.
-I hope that people will mark their calendars for April 16, assemble their loved ones, and just do it.
+I hope that everyone will realize that advance care planning and the conversations that are a part of this is a way for you to have a say in your care, and get the care you want and deserve.
+I hope that people will mark their calendars for April 16, assemble those important in their lives, and just do it.
 Sometimes we just need a catalyst.
 National Healthcare Decisions Day is it.